jtourkis/AFFH/README.md

   <p align="center">

-  <b>Goal:</b> This project uses AFFH census data with GIS/spacial data with a variety of analysis methods.
+  <b>Goal:</b> This project combines 2020 AFFH census data with GIS/spacial data with a variety of analysis methods.
     <br />
     <a href="https://github.com/jtourkis/AFFH"><strong>Explore the docs »</strong></a>
     <br />